Susan Margolis Stillman

 I live outside of Washington, D.C.
-I have four children (3 boys and a girl – the girl being last.)
+I have three sons and a daughter.
 My second son has a genetic disorder called Familial Dysautonomia.
 He has a feeding tube and is medically fragile.
 His life is hard, which makes my life a bit harder.
 I had breast cancer in 2010 – a lumpectomy, chemo and radiation made that a distant memory.
 The hurdles in my life are not so unusual but they have given me a unique perspective on living in the moment and zeroing in on the important things in life.
 I was born with resilience and optimism, mixed with snarkiness and realism.
 Some find it an entertaining and inspiring mixture.
 Others don’t, I’m sure.

 I hope you agree it’s wisdom dropping on you, and not just droppings.